 - Those who followed a "vegetarian" diet were less likely to have symptoms.

-These diets may have an impact on how often symptoms occur, but, there is no evidence that the diets themselves caused or improved symptoms.
+These diets may have an impact on how often symptoms occur, but, there is

 However, eating a healthful, well-balanced diet with lots of fresh fruits, whole grains, and vegetables can benefit everyone, including those children and adults with ADHD.